The Causal Action in Minkowski Space and Surface Layer Integrals: Computation of fermionic conserved surface layer integrals

-As we shall see, the surface layer integrals are conserved only under certain assumptions on the fermionic jets.
+As we shall see, the surface layer integrals are conserved only under certain assumptions on the fermionic jets (see~\eqref{conscond} and the explanations in Section~\ref{secconservefinal}).
 In the applications, these assumptions pose conditions on the nature of microscopic mixing.
 This is the main result of this section: